 (3) Unless the judge or other person issuing a pool precept otherwise orders in particular circumstances, the number of jurors to be specified in a pool precept is 20 plus the total number of peremptory challenges available to the accused person or persons and to the prosecutor in the trial.

-[Section 32G inserted by No. 6 of 1981 s.
-20; amended by No. 13 of 2011 s.
+[Section 32G inserted: No. 6 of 1981 s.
+20; amended: No. 13 of 2011 s.
 6.]

 32H.
 Selection of jurors from jury pool